Political career of Donald Trump: 2000 presidential campaign

-2012 presidential speculation
+2012 presidential election

 Trump publicly speculated about running for president in the 2012 election, and made his first speaking appearance at the Conservative Political Action Conference (CPAC) in February 2011.
 The speech is credited for helping kick-start his political career within the Republican Party.
 On May 16, 2011, Trump announced he would not run for president in the 2012 election, putting an end to what he described as "unofficially campaigning".
 In February 2012, Trump endorsed Mitt Romney for president.

 Trump's presidential ambitions were generally not taken seriously at the time.
 Trump's moves were interpreted by some media as possible promotional tools for his reality show The Apprentice.
-Before the 2016 election, The New York Times speculated that Trump "accelerated his ferocious efforts to gain stature within the political world" after Obama lampooned him at the White House Correspondents' Association Dinner in April 2011.
+Before the 2016 election, The New York Times speculated that Trump "accelerated his ferocious efforts to gain stature within the political world" after the then U.S. president Barack Obama lampooned him at the White House Correspondents' Association Dinner in April 2011.

 In 2011, according to Evan Jones, the headmaster of the New York Military Academy at the time, the then-superintendent Jeffrey Coverdale had demanded Trump's academic records, to hand them over to "prominent, wealthy alumni of the school who were Mr. Trump's friends" at their request.
 Coverdale said he had refused to hand over Trump's records to trustees of the school, and instead sealed Trump's records on campus.
-Jones said: "It was the only time in my education career that I ever heard of someone's record being removed," while Coverdale further said: "It's the only time I ever moved an alumnus's records."
-The incident reportedly happened days after Trump demanded President Barack Obama's academic records.
+Jones said: "It was the only time in my education career that I ever heard of someone's record being removed."
+Coverdale further said: "It's the only time I ever moved an alumnus's records."
+The incident reportedly happened days after Trump demanded Obama's academic records.

-2013–2015
+Political activities between 2013–2015

 In 2013, Trump spoke at CPAC again; he railed against illegal immigration, bemoaned Obama's "unprecedented media protection", advised against harming Medicare, Medicaid, and Social Security, and suggested that the government "take" Iraq's oil and use the proceeds to pay a million dollars each to families of dead soldiers.
-He spent over $1 million that year to research a possible 2016 candidacy.

 In October 2013, New York Republicans circulated a memo suggesting Trump should run for governor of the state in 2014 against Andrew Cuomo.
 Trump responded that while New York had problems and its taxes were too high, he was not interested in the governorship.
 A February 2014 Quinnipiac poll had shown Trump losing to the more popular Cuomo by 37 points in a hypothetical election.